-The following CPA eligibility guide is written by one of my favorite readers, Moid Raza.
-He offers great insight to international candidates, especially those from Pakistan.
+The following CPA eligibility guide was written by one of my favorite readers, Moid Raza.
+He offers great insight to international CPA candidates, especially how to do the CPA in Pakistan.

 So let’s get started!!!!

 The CPA license is granted by the boards of accountancy in the 55 US states and territories (including Guam and Porto Rico).
 Each state has different academic and experience requirements for eligibility.
 The National Association of State Boards of Accountancy (NASBA) is the official body for the state boards.
 So, you need to visit this NASBA site for more details on CPA Exams.

 Since 2012, NASBA has allowed Pakistan CPA candidates and other non-US candidates to take the exam in certain international testing centers.
 If you are a citizen or long-term resident in these appointed countries, you no longer need to visit the US to take the CPA Exam.
 The countries include Bahrain, Brazil, Kuwait, Japan, Lebanon, and the United Arab Emirates (UAE).
 Plus, England, Ireland, Germany, and Scotland don’t have residency or citizenship requirements.
 So, any eligible candidate can take the CPA Exam in those European countries.

 The CPA Exam is now offered in India, too.
 However, to take the CPA Exam in India, you must be a citizen or long-term resident of Bangladesh, Bhutan, India, the Maldives, Myanmar, Nepal, Sir Lanka, or the US.
 So if you’re a resident of Pakistan, you can’t take the exam in India.

 If you’re a citizen or long-term resident of Pakistan, you can take the CPA Exam in Bahrain, Lebanon, Kuwait, and the UAE.
 You need to check out this site for more details about CPA Pakistan eligibility.